CCA-Public/digital-archives-manual/guides/administration.md

 * [Restarting services](#restarting)
 * [Log of changes to default Archivematica FPR](#fprchanges)
 * [Archivematica configuration settings](#configsettings)

+<a name="login"></a>
+## Logging in

+For administrators to log into the Archivematica servers, they will need to ask IT to make them an account.
+The command to access the server is `ssh user@172.17.50.71` where the string of numbers should be changed based on whether you're trying to access a particular pipline or the Storage Service.
+Enter your password when prompted.

+To log out, use `Ctrl+D`.

+<a name="startingest"></a>
+## Starting an ingest

+Confirm that the digital processing archivists have uploaded their SIPs to the appropriate pipeline.
+Once you've logged into the server for that pipeline, do:

+    cd /mnt/incoming/transfers/UPLOADED_SIP_FOLDER
+    sudo mv * /mnt/incoming/auto-transfers/

+This moves the SIPs into a watched folder.
+Archivematica will start ingesting these SIPs at the next five minute interval.
+Next confirm the folder is empty using the `ls` command.
+Then delete the empty folder:

+    cd ..
+    rm -rf  /UPLOADED_SIP_FOLDER/

 <a name="monitoring"></a>
 ## Archivematica server monitoring